1887

 Writing a prescription

 A ‘veterinary prescription’ is defined by EU law as ‘any prescription for a veterinary medicinal product issued by a professional person qualified to do so in accordance with applicable national law’.
 The word ‘veterinary’ takes its normal meaning ‘of or for animals’.
-In the UK there are two classes of medicines available only on veterinary prescription, POM-V and POM-VPS, described in the Distribution categories section.
+In the UK there are two classes of medicines available only on veterinary prescription, POM-V and POM-VPS, described in the Introduction.
 Only in the case of POM-V medicines does the veterinary prescription have to be issued by a veterinary surgeon.
-The act of prescribing is taken to mean the decision made by the prescriber as to which product should be supplied, taking account of the circumstances of the animals being treated, the available authorized veterinary medicinal products and the need for responsible use of medicines.
+The act of prescribing is taken to mean the decision made by the prescriber as to which product should be supplied, taking into account the circumstances of the animals being treated, the available authorized veterinary medicinal products and the need for responsible use of medicines.

 A written prescription for a veterinary medicine must include the following and be printed or written legibly in ink or otherwise so as to be indelible: